 You don’t really need a car; you can take the bus or train to visit home, which you’ve been doing anyhow.

-Given the Legacy’s mass and current stored gravitational potential energy at an elevation of approximately three hundred meters above sea level, if it didn’t start again, does a pathway exist to pilot it into one of Vermont’s many privately held steel reserve stockpiles without calling a tow truck, or endangering life and limb with the missile?
+Given the Legacy’s mass and current stored gravitational potential energy at an elevation of approximately three hundred meters above sea level, if it didn’t start again, does a pathway exist to pilot it into one of Vermont’s many privately held steel reserve stockpiles without calling a tow truck?

 … wait wait wait, go back … this bear beaver story still doesn’t make sense.

 How in the wintry hell does the beaver get back under the ice?
 It’s negative ten degrees.
-The ice must be six inches thick by now.
-It’s den is clearly visible fifty yards out, with an entire underworld food storage system protected by six inches of ice armor.
+The ice must be six inches thick now.
+Its den is clearly visible fifty yards out, with an entire underworld food storage system protected by a dome of ice armor.

-How is it getting under the ice to get home to the den?
+How is the beaver going to get under the ice dome to get home to the den?
+That’s an interesting puzzle.

 You close the hood of the Subaru, and you hear faint muffled craunching.
-You walk forward ten yards and peer over the edge of the road, you see the beaver has pulled its tree into a large corrugated pipe culvert.
+You walk forward ten yards and peer over the edge of the road.
+You see the beaver has pulled its tree into a large (five foot diameter) corrugated pipe culvert.

-But, if the beaver’s portal to The Upside Down is an under-the-road wildlife passage, we’re left with one last cliched puzzle to solve.
+But if the beaver’s portal to The Upside Down is an under-the-road wildlife passage, accessible from both sides of the road, we’re left with one last clichéd puzzle to solve.

-You do an about face and walk to the downstream side of the road to see the pipe outlet has been submerged by flooding.
+You do an about-face and walk to the downstream side of the road to see the pipe outlet has been submerged by flooding.
 There’s thick solid ice up to and covering the crown.
-The beaver couldn’t enter the portal that way, and that is why the beaver … you know.
+The beaver couldn’t enter the portal that way, and that is why the beaver crossed the… you know.
 Ba dum ‘tis.

 You’re so funny Jody.

 A narrow sliver of a waxing crescent moon illuminates the alien landscape beyond.
 There’s probably thirty acres, all now protected by ice.
-The den exterior is rock hard too by now.
-Along the edges, a ring of century old hemlocks blacken the perimeter providing aerial cover (and habitat).
+The den exterior is rock hard too.
+Along the edges, a ring of century old hemlocks blacken the perimeter providing aerial cover and habitat.
 It looks like the stands of deciduous trees are harvested in phases.

 That’s the way to be Jody.
-Certainly beats an old mound of crap.
+Certainly beats an old porc’s mound of crap.

 Back in the car, you turn the key.
 The Legacy roars back with no oil light.

-You release the parking break and feather the clutch to get enough momentum to escape the local minimum of the beaver’s domain.
+You release the parking brake and feather the clutch to get enough momentum to escape the local minimum of the beaver’s domain.

 You wonder if you can take a train all the way to Monterey.